The Cartels and Leniency Review: Portugal

-For this purpose, the Competition Act provides for several levels of reductions, depending on when each application was made, and according to which the first undertaking (after the one eligible for immunity) providing information and evidence that is of significant added value is entitled to a reduction of 30 to 50 per cent, the second may benefit from a reduction of 20 to 30 per cent and the subsequent undertakings from a reduction of up to 20 per cent.
+For this purpose, the Competition Act provides for several levels of reductions, depending on when each application was made.
+According to the Act, the first undertaking providing information and evidence of significant added value (i.e., the first applicant after the one eligible for immunity) is entitled to a reduction of 30 to 50 per cent, the next may benefit from a reduction of 20 to 30 per cent and subsequent undertakings from a reduction of up to 20 per cent.

-The procedural rules for leniency are laid down in a separate regulation, Regulation (EU) No. 1/2013, and completed with the AdC's Guidelines on Leniency Applications.
-The leniency application must be submitted by a written request providing, notably:
+The procedural rules for leniency are laid down in a separate regulation, Regulation (EU) No. 1/2013, which is complemented by the AdC's Guidelines on Leniency Applications.
+The leniency application must be submitted by written request providing, notably: